-If you’re a long-time bibliophile, chances are that you have had to cull your books at least once.
+If you’re a long-term booklover, chances are that you have had to cull your books at least once.
 We hit this point on a yearly basis – usually when we’ve reached the point where our titles have begun to take over the floor space, as well as countertops, drawers and chairs.

 For much of this time, we’re in denial.
 We tell ourselves that we’ll find a way to keep them all.
 We could re-arrange our bookshelves or find a miraculously empty cupboard somewhere.
 Perhaps we could stop building our collection altogether…erm no forget that!
 We go through all the potential solutions until eventually it becomes obvious that we’ll have to do that most dreaded of deeds and part with a few of our precious titles.